-6. Twins and Children from Multiple Births Where a child who is a twin or a child from
+6. Twins and Children from Multiple Births

 Where a child who is a twin or a child from a multiple birth has achieved a place in the usual way, but there are no places remaining to admit their twin or siblings from a multiple birth, the academy will admit the twin or siblings from a multiple birth over and above the academy's published admission number (PAN).
 In those cases, those additional children admitted over the PAN will be admitted as "excepted pupils" and will not count towards the statutory maximum class size.